dalequark/daleonai/_posts/2020-09-01-convert-pdfs-to-audiobooks-with-machine-learning.md

 _This project was a collaboration with_ [_Kaz Sato_](https://github.com/kazunori279)_._

+_Update: Many of you have asked me what the total cost of this project is, which I've included at the end of this post.
+TLDR: it was free._

 Walking--it's one of covid-19's greatest (and only) pleasures, isn't it?
 These days, you can do anything on foot: listen to the news, take meetings, even write notes (with voice dictation).
 The only thing you can't do while walking is read machine learning research papers.

 Or can't you?